Michadelic/GarageCards/README.md

 # Garage Cards

-Basic example with two sap.ui.integration cards and a web socket connection
+An example with several sap.ui.integration cards, a web socket connection to live reload the cards, and the UI5 event bus for communcation across cards.

 ## Prerequisites
 The **UI5 build and development tooling command line interface (UI5 CLI)** has to be installed.